alttch/roboger/README.md

 ----------------

 * Do you like old good "echo alarm | sendmail me@mydomain" trick in crontab?
-* Does your software or servers sends you mail/sms alerts when something is wrong?
+* Does your software or servers send you mail/sms alerts when something is wrong?
 * Tired getting emails from robots?